Marohn-Group/mmodel/docs/tutorial_node.rst

-Built-in functions and functions without signature
+built-in functions and functions without signature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are different types of functions that ``inspect.signature`` cannot extract